imranDu/imranDu/README.md

 }
 ```
 ### TL;DR
-Alright dear. :heart_eyes: Thanks for being connected with me at least for a while. :star-struck: :smiling_face_with_3_hearts: I highly appreciate it. :clap:
+Alright dear. :heart_eyes: Thanks for being connected with me at least for a while.
+I highly appreciate it. :clap: